evanchooly/openwhisk-katacoda-scenarios/2-function-developer-lifecycle/02-setup-openwhisk-on-openshift.md

 You have now deployed [Apache OpenWhisk](https://openwhisk.apache.org/) to the [OpenShift Container Platform](https://openshift.com]).

-In next step of this scenario, we will write a simple JavaScript function, deploy it to OpenWhisk and invoke the same to verify that we are in good shape to continue our FaaS journey.
+In next step of this scenario, we will write a simple Java function, deploy it to OpenWhisk and invoke the same to verify that we are in good shape to continue our FaaS journey.